 - Larger footprint: Logically, the addition of an extra camera creates an overall bulkier dashboard camera.
 However, manufacturer design teams have thought of innovative ways to reduce the footprint of their devices and create sleek product silhouettes (i.e. eliminating displays, integrating cameras into a rear-view mirror).

 - Installation: While more relevant to models with two separate cameras, installation and proper placement can be difficult.
 Two camera units require running a power cable through vehicle interiors, from the front camera or power source to the rear camera.
 These systems typically include adhesive clips to secure the cable.

 - Price: Double camera systems typically cost more than a single-channel camera; however, as mentioned before, they tend to be more affordable than purchasing two separate matching quality single-channel cameras.

-Best Front and Rear Dash Cam / Dual Camera Conclusion
+Best Front and Rear Dash Cam – Conclusion

 We hope that our reviews have left you sure of whether you should buy one of these dual car cameras.
-If you have decided to go with two single units instead check out our other reviews that we offer, to make sure you spend your money wisely.
+If you have decided to go with two single units instead, check out the other reviews that we offer to make sure you spend your money wisely.

-However if you have decided to go with a front and rear camera unit, then as can be seen above they have their advantages and let-downs, but overall their should be a camera to suit every need, whether it be personal or professional.
-Also they can be a little pricier than standard dashboard cameras in the uk however, you are essentially paying for two cameras with a superior viewing radius than your average one-end viewing camera.
+However, if you have decided to go with a front and rear camera unit, then as can be seen above, they have their advantages and let-downs.
+Still, overall there should be a camera to suit every need, whether personal or professional.
+Also, they can be a little pricier than standard dashboard cameras in the UK.
+However, you are essentially paying for two cameras with a superior viewing radius than your average one-end viewing camera.

-Also you can find our guide to The Top 5 Rated Best Dash Cam UK List, with more reviews of the top cameras on the market currently.
+Also, you can find our guide to The Top 5 Rated Best Dash Cams in the UK List, with more reviews of the top cameras on the market currently.